michbur/countR/readmes/manual.md

 2. *Summary*: Summary statistics of the input data (respectively mean, standard deviation, median, median absolute deviate, minimum, maximum, number of elements).
 3. *Distribution*: A bar chart of the counts distribution followed by a pivot table.

-## Mean value estimators
+## Mean value estimates

-Estimators of the mean number of all models.
+Estimates of the mean number ($\lambda$) for all models.

+## Settings

+**Separate experiments**: if this checkbox is marked, the countR assumes that experiments are separate and fits the distribution to each individually and independently.
+Otherwise, all counts are simultaneously fitted to a single model.
+It is more appropriate for situations, where there is assumption that all samples may be describe by the same distribution, for example in case of technical replicates.

 # Overdispersion